kshedden/case_studies/methods/regression-extras.md

 Since the 1990's new approaches to regression based on *kernels* have become increasingly widely used.
-These approaches automatically incorporate non-additivity and non-linearity into the fit, and use regularization to optimize the fitted values based on the bias/variance tradeoff.
+These approaches automatically incorporate non-additivity and non-linearity into the fitted regression function, and use regularization to optimize the fitted values based on the bias/variance tradeoff.
 They share some properties with regression splines, but do not require specification of an explicit model formula and may perform better in higher dimensions due